Have you ever been shopping in a brick and mortar store and—despite loving the products you see—you leave without making a purchase?

 What makes your widget better than a similar widget from another shop?
 Why is your company better than a competitor?
 Are you more helpful, more knowledgeable, or more socially conscious?

 Shoddy branding can be as simple as misguided color choices.
 Did you know that research has shown that 60% of consumers said that color is a primary factor in why they chose a specific car?
 Color is an easily-applied reflection of a customer’s personal style and one of the most recognizable brand markers—think of Tiffany blue or the red soles of Christian Louboutin shoes.

-Not only is it essential to choose a palette that differentiates you from your competitors, you also need to pick one that speaks to your customers as well.
+Not only is it essential to choose a palette that differentiates you from your competitors, you also need to pick one that speaks to your customers.
 Researching the right colors and knowing how they appeal to your customers can dramatically improve how your target audience perceives you.

 How do you fix it?

 Here are 3 quick things you should review to make sure your brand is on point: